 One way to find out is by using Monte Carlo simulation:

 What is Monte Carlo simulation in trading and investing?

-Monte Carlo simulation has, of course, derived its name from the famous city and casino in Monaco.
+Monte Carlo simulation and backtesting has, of course, derived its name from the famous city and casino in Monaco.
 Monte Carlo is famous for its games involving random events: roulette, craps, blackjack, etc. We can argue the latter is mostly a game of skills, but nevertheless exposed to random card dealings.

 Nassim Nicholas Taleb is a strong proponent of Monte Carlo simulation.
 The reason is that the Monte Carlo simulation lets you get a better grasp of how these alternative histories could have played out and led to completely different results.
 It simply shows how liable to chance and randomness your trading strategy is.
 What might the future bring when you start trading live?

 The backtest of the trading strategy takes the trades as they happened, but what would have happened if the trade order was reshuffled?
 What if you had 7 consecutive losers instead of 4?
 Is it possible that an alternative path had twice the drawdown as the backtest?

 Monte Carlo simulation examines a set of alternative trading simulations that potentially could have happened if history might have unfolded slightly differently.